Skip to main content

 2G - Second Generation of Network

-The next iteration of mobile communication systems brought forth a novel digital technology for wireless transmission, commonly referred to as the Global System for Mobile Communication (GSM).
+The next iteration of mobile communication systems brought forth a novel digital technology for wireless transmission, commonly called the Global System for Mobile Communication (GSM).

 This technology set the foundation for future advancements in wireless standards, supporting data rates ranging from 14.4 to 64kbps, ample for SMS and email services.